Institutional Review Board

 HRP-001 POLICY –Definitions is provided here

 - Access the IRB Committee Meeting Schedules (A1 and A2 Committee Meetings)

-- Electronic submission via the ERA system is required for all IRB submissions - including new applications for human subjects protocols, continuing reviews, Reportable New Information submissions, requests for modifications to approved human subjects research, initial (only) WIRB reviews, and study closures.
+- Electronic submission via the ERA system is required for all IRB submissions - including new applications for human subjects protocols, continuing reviews, Reportable New Information submissions, requests for amendments to approved human subjects research, initial (only) WIRB reviews, and study closures.
 Please visit the ERA Documentation & Training page and review the training materials and tutorial videos for more information and instructions on how to submit items electronically to the IRB using the ERA system.